Wolverine971/9takes/src/blog/people/movie-stars/Marilyn-Monroe.md

 </div>

 > **Disclaimer** This analysis of Marilyn Monroe's Enneagram type is speculative, based on publicly available information, and may not reflect Marilyn Monroe's personality type.

+<p class="firstLetter">You've seen her iconic image and felt the impact of her cultural legacy, but have you ever wondered what made Marilyn Monroe tick?
+Let's dive into the fascinating world of this legendary actress, exploring her through the lens of the Enneagram Type 6 - The Loyalist.</p>

 ## What is Marilyn Monroe’s Personality Type?